Subu-07/Subu-07/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with opensource projects
-- 🥅 2023 Goals: Learn more about cyber security
+- 🥅 2023 Goals: Learn more about javascript frameworks
 - ⚡  Fun fact: I love to draw character
 - 😻 And Linux enthusiast